robertson1Name: Neil Robertson

 2009/10 – Grand Prix Champion again

-Neil got his 2009/10 season off to an inauspicious start as he crashed out of the season-opening Shanghai Masters tournament at the last 32 stage with defeat to Ken Doherty, but he more than made up for this slip up at the Grand Prix in Aberdeen.
+Neil got his 2009/10 season off to an inauspicious start as he crashed out of the season-opening Shanghai Masters tournament at the last 32 stage with defeat to Ken Doherty, but he more than made up for this slip up at the Grand Prix in Glasgow.

-There he defeated Gerard Greene before eliminating Doherty and friend Joe Perry to book a semi-final clash with defending champion John Higgins.
-Not only did this prove to be the match of the tournament but it turned out to one of the best short-format matches that I have ever witnessed and may not be bettered for some time as the pair traded breaks of 114, 90, 66, 60, 71, 130, 128, 84 and 57 amongst others.
-Despite all of the big breaks the match was ultimately decided in a very scrappy 11th frame which went all the way down to the final black.
+Despite the heavy scoring however, the match was ultimately to be decided in a scrappy 11th frame which was to go all the way to the final black.
 Though Neil looked to have left it hanging over the green pocket following a failed attempt at a double, the black ran just far enough onto the cushion to leave John with an almost impossible shot which he duly missed and followed with a concession.

 Robertson19